-The Company's Board of Directors currently consists of twelve directors, two of whom are standing for reelection.
-Mr. Gleason and Mr. Northrop are retiring from the Board of Directors at the close of the annual meeting of stockholders and are not standing for reelection.
-The Board of Directors has determined to reduce the size of the Board of Directors to ten members effective at the close of the annual meeting of stockholders.
-Wolverine's Amended and Restated Bylaws provide that the Board of Directors shall be divided into three classes, with each class to be as nearly equal in number as possible.
-The Board of Directors intends in future years as the terms of the incumbent directors end to adjust the number of directors in each class to again make each class as nearly equal in number as possible.
-Each class of directors serves a term of office of three years, with the term of one class expiring at the annual meeting of stockholders in each successive year.
+The Company's Board of Directors currently consists of 11 directors, 4 of whom are standing for reelection.
+In addition to the directors standing for reelection, the Company has 3 incumbent directors with terms expiring in 1999 and 4 incumbent directors with terms expiring in 2000.
+Wolverine's Amended and Restated Bylaws provide that the Board of Directors shall be divided into 3 classes, with each class to be as nearly equal in number as possible.
+Each class of directors serves a term of office of 3 years, with the term of 1 class expiring at the annual meeting of stockholders in each successive year.

-Biographical information as of December 31, 1995, is presented below for each person who either is nominated for election as a director at the annual meeting of stockholders or is continuing as an incumbent director.
-Except as indicated, all have had the same principal positions and employment for over five years.
+Biographical information as of January 3, 1998, is presented below for each person who either is nominated for election as a director at the annual meeting of stockholders or is continuing as an incumbent director.
+Except as indicated, all have had the same principal positions and employment for over 5 years.

--8-NOMINEES FOR ELECTION TO TERMS EXPIRING IN 1999
+NOMINEES FOR ELECTION TO TERMS EXPIRING IN 2001